Felixel42/Printer-Pi-DCP-115C/README.md

 # Printer-Pi-DCP-115C
 ![printer pi](/img/cups-printer-pi.jpg)
-Cups network printserver with a Raspberry Pi 2/3, Brother DCP-115C and 433Mhz wireless sockets.
+Cups network print server with a Raspberry Pi 2/3, Brother DCP-115C and 433Mhz wireless sockets.
 With the following upgrade my old reliable printer has now basic network printer functionalities and is more environmentally friendly.

 ## What does this documention provide ?
 It is more a collection of sources which I have used to build this project than an exact fitting step by step manual.
 However, maybe this can help someone to setup their old printer too.